Devin Smith (basketball)

-High school
+Early life

 Smith attended William Penn High School, in New Castle, Delaware, Delaware, where he played high school basketball.

 College career

 After playing high school basketball, Smith played college basketball at Coffeyville Community College, with the Coffeyville Red Ravens (NJCAA), in the 2001–02 season.
 He then played at the University of Virginia, with the Virginia Cavaliers (NCAA Division I), from 2002 to 2005.

 Professional career

 Early years

 After going undrafted in the 2005 NBA draft, Smith signed a contract with the Spanish team Bruesa GBC.
 With them, he won the LEB Oro, the 2nd-tier Spanish League in 2006.
 He stayed in the club for two seasons, before moving to the Italian team Air Avellino in the summer of 2007.
 With them, he won the Italian Cup in 2008 and was named the MVP of the Italian Cup.

 After breakthrough season, in the summer of 2008, he signed a contract with the Turkish team Fenerbahçe Ülker.
 With them, he played in the EuroLeague for the first time in his career.
 Over 14 games in the EuroLeague, he averaged 7.9 points and 3.4 rebounds per game.
 However, they went short of all the trophies and Smith didn't extend his contract with the team.

 In 2010, he signed with the Greek team Panellinios where he stayed for one season.